How does this medication work? What will it do for me?

 Powder for oral solution (fruit flavoured)

-Each 280 g bottle of powder, to be dissolved in 4 L of water, contains polyethylene glycol 3350 238.18 g, sodium chloride 5.85 g, potassium chloride 3.05 g, sodium bicarbonate 6.76 g, and sodium sulphate (anhydrous) 22.96 g.
+Each 280 g bottle of powder, to be dissolved in 4 L of water, contains 238.18 g of polyethylene glycol 3350, 5.85 g of sodium chloride, 3.05 g of potassium chloride, 6.76 g of sodium bicarbonate, and 22.96 g of sodium sulphate (anhydrous).
 Nonmedicinal ingredients: flavour and sodium saccharin.

 How should I use this medication?

 To cleanse the bowel prior to a medical procedure, the usual adult dose is 3 L to 4 L of solution taken by mouth.
-Rapidly drink 240 mL of solution every 10 minutes until the bowels are completely cleaned.
+Rapidly drink 250 mL of solution every 10 to 15 minutes until the bowels are completely cleansed.
 This medication should be taken without food (after at least a 3 hour fast).
 Some medications should not be taken within 2 hours after taking this medication; talk to your doctor or pharmacist if you are taking other medications.

 To treat constipation, the usual adult dose is 240 mL to 480 mL per day for no more than one week of treatment.
 If you have not experienced a bowel movement after the 4th day of treatment, consult your doctor.
 If you begin having diarrhea, stop taking this medication.